Gustav von Franck

-Gustav Ritter von Franck (born 22 March 1807, Vienna – died 8 January 1860, London) was an Austrian author and publisher.
+Gustav Ritter von Franck (born 22 March 1807, Vienna – died 8 January 1860, London) was a writer and publisher from the Austrian Empire.

 Life and work

 Gustav Ritter von Franck was born on 22 March 1807 in Vienna and was the son of the banker and businessman Johann Jakob Ritter von Franck and his wife Anna Maria, née Graumann.
 He was the second oldest of seven sons.